 This course is designed for students wishing to gain additional hands-on experience in judging livestock.
-This practicum-based course addresses livestock selection, grading, evaluation, and placing.
-This course should be taken concurrently with ANSC 170 Livestock Evaluation.
-Students on the livestock judging team are required to take this course.
+This practicum based course addresses livestock selection, grading, evaluation, and placing.
+Corequisite: ANSC 170.

 ANSC 171 Oral Livestock Reasons (4)

 This is an introductory livestock judging course which offers instruction in oral reasons in livestock judging.
 Many types and styles of oral reasons in defense of placing cattle, swine, sheep, and horses along with livestock carcasses of each species will be covered.